nicholasjackson/demo-terraform-basics/azure/README.md

-# Terraform example to create a Virtual Machine on AWS and provision Open Web UI
+# Basic Terraform example to create a Virtual Machine in Azure

 The purpose of this example is to show some of the more basic features of Terraform:
 * Providers